BoshraJaber/Lab03-systemIO/README.md

 * If there are no duplicates, return the first number in the array.
 * If more than one number show up the same amount of time, return the first found.

+# Challenge 5
+* Write a method in that finds the maximum value in the array.
+* The array is not sorted.
+You may not use .Sort()

+# Challenge 6:
+* Write a method that asks the user to input a word, and then saves that word into an external file named words.txt

 ## Notes: